Skip to main content

 The trust positioning difference

 We covered the implications of this in the no training cornerstone.
-The short version: customers who care about no training commitments need to either be on Rovo’s Enterprise tier (and have opt out properly negotiated) or use a different product.
+The short version: customers who care about no-training commitments need an admin to audit the data-contribution controls on their specific plan, and to keep auditing them as the terms evolve, or use a product where there is nothing to switch off.

 Pulse made the structural commitment to never train on customer data from the beginning.
 The training infrastructure does not exist as a separate concept; we would have to build it from scratch to start training.
 For customers who value this commitment, Pulse provides it structurally.